 31 March 2012

 A $26 million Lotto Powerball First Division prize is won by a ticket sold in the small town of Te Kauwhata.
-The prize is the third largest lottery prize won by a single ticket in NZ Lotteries’ history.
+The prize is the third largest lottery prize won by a single ticket in Lotto New Zealand's history.
 The winner, Trevor, becomes New Zealand's most eligible bachelor!

 12 September 2012

-Second biggest Big Wednesday prize of $27 million sold at AJ's Lotto in Tauranga, to young man who bought ticket when getting a hair cut there.
+Second-biggest Big Wednesday prize of $27 million sold at AJ's Lotto in Tauranga, to young man who bought ticket when getting his hair cut there.

 26 January 2013

-Biggest prize won on NZ Lotteries' online channel, MyLotto.co.nz, by family from Hokitika - a $15,769,230 Lotto Powerball prize.
+Biggest prize won on Lotto New Zealand's online channel, MyLotto.co.nz, by family from Hokitika - a $15,769,230 Lotto Powerball prize.

 29 May 2013